center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Active Directory
     - Active Directory Object Deletion

+  * - DeleteSSHPublicKey
+    - An SSH public key has been deleted.
+The SSH public key deleted by this operation is used only for authenticating the associated IAM user to an CodeCommit repository.
+    - User Account
+    - User Account Metadata

   * - DeleteServerCertificate
     - A server certificate has been deleted.
     - Certificate